Tony Buffomante

 Tony Buffomante (born September 26, 1972) is an American racing driver.
 Buffomante won the Star Mazda championship in 1997.
-Currently Buffomante has been competing in the Trans-Am Series' TA2 class since 2013, and won the championship in 2016.
+Currently, Buffomante has been competing in the Trans-Am Series' TA2 class since 2013, and won the championship in 2016.

 Racing career

 Buffomante started karting with the World Karting Association in 1985.
 He continued to do so until 1990.
-For 1991 the New Yorker stepped up to the SCCA Spec Racer Renault class.
-In 1992 Buffomante switched to single-seaters in the Formula Continental class.
-At the SCCA National Championship Runoffs Buffomante finished third running the fastest lap of the race.
+For 1991, he stepped up to the SCCA Spec Racer Renault class.
+In 1992, Buffomante switched to single-seaters in the Formula Continental class.
+At the SCCA National Championship Runoffs, Buffomante finished third running the fastest lap of the race.
 He also made his first appearance in the pro F2000 series the, USAC FF2000 Eastern Division Championship.
-At Watkins Glen International Buffomante finished in eleventh place.
+At Watkins Glen International, Buffomante finished in eleventh place.
 He returned the following season for two races with a best finish of seventh.
-In 1995 Buffomante achieved success in the SCCA Central Division Spec Racer Ford class.
-The young driver won races at Blackhawk Farms Raceway and Road America.
+In 1995, Buffomante achieved success in the SCCA Central Division Spec Racer Ford class.
+He won races at Blackhawk Farms Raceway and Road America.
 He finished third in the season standings.
 The following year Buffomante started in Star Mazda and the SCCA Spec Racer Ford Pro Series.
 Buffomante ran his Star Mazda in the SCCA Central Division Formula Atlantic class achieving a sixth place in the championship, behind Tony Ave.
 The New York driver ran four races in the Spec Racer Ford Pro Series.
 His best result was a third place at Heartland Park Topeka.

-In 1997 Buffomante ran the pro Star Mazda series full time.
-The driver dominated the season winning eight races.
-But without a major sponsor Buffomante was not able to go up the racing ladder.
-For 1998 Buffomante competed in the Night before the 500 Star Mazda race.
-The young driver dominated the race winning it from pole position.
+In 1997, Buffomante ran the pro Star Mazda series full time.
+He dominated the season winning eight races.
+But without a major sponsor, Buffomante was not able to go up the racing ladder.
+For 1998, Buffomante competed in the Night before the 500 Star Mazda race.
+He dominated the race winning it from pole position.
 He also ran in the SCCA Star Mazda division winning the National Championship Runoffs.
 Buffomante took sabbatical in 1999 due to budget problems.
 He returned for 2000 in the USF2000 with Archangel Motorsports.
 The season started excellent at Phoenix International Raceway.
 Buffomante finished the first race of the season in second place, behind series champion Aaron Justus.
 He missed a number of rounds due to technical difficulties.
 He eventually finished fifteenth in the series championship, in front of Harold Primat.